wearebase/base-bash-bosh/README.md

 This code will then be zipped, moved to the remote server and unzipped and placed into the releases folder under the timestamp it was deployed at.
 Any shared directories as defined in `shared-paths.sh` (for files which are not source controlled such as user uploads) will be symbolically linked into the release folder, and a symbolic link which points to the current release will be updated so that `current` now points to your new release.

 Within the `bosh-config` file there are arrays for `PRE_PUBLISH` and `POST_PUBLISH` commands which are run before the symbolic link `current` is updated and after.
 This is where unit tests and other checking tools will be run.
 If any of part of the script fails to pass the script will bail out.

+##### Gotchas

+You must commit any code needed in the build.
+This includes the build script itself, eg. the Makefile.

 ### Sync Database